 - Players are expected to pay attention when adults are talking to them.
 Players will do what coaches ask in a prompt manner and without complaints.
 Players will hustle at games and practices.

 - Players will always treat other players and adults with respect and show good sportsmanship.
 Throwing, hitting, and knocking things over in anger will not be tolerated.
 Showing up umpires, other players, and coaches will not be tolerated.
-Loss of temper, fits, and moping will not be tolerated, Parents are expected to support coaches in enforcing these standards.
+Loss of temper, fits, and moping will not be tolerated, These actions will be disciplined at the discretion of the coaching staff.
+Parents are expected to support coaches in enforcing these standards.